Nashville-Public-Library/bedework-docs/docs/add-events/description.md

     For teens in grades 7-12 at the end of all event descriptions.

-### Online (NPL Universe)
+### Online (Nashville Public Library Universe)

 Put this language at the end of the event description

-    Visit library.nashville.gov/universe to see all NPL events you can stream from home.
+    Visit library.nashville.gov/universe to see all Nashville Public Library events you can stream from home.

 ### Seed Exchange